0atman/system-setup/README.md

 Config files
 ---

-- .bash_functions.sh - a collection of useful functions for setting up my bash shell
-- .bashrc - setup the bash shell, by loading some of the bash functions
 - .vim - my vim setup - including syntax highlighting and other tweaks
 - .tmux.conf - My setup for tmux, the "better than screen" terminal multiplexer
 - .bash_profile - mostly empty.
 Just makes sure .bashrc gets run.